flash-oss/allserver/README.md

 ### How to add Auth?

-You do it yourself.
+Server side you do it yourself.
 Via the `before` pre-middleware.

 Allserver does not (yet) standardise how the "bad auth" replies should look and feel.
 That's a discussion we need to take.
 Refer to the **Core principles** above for insights.

+Client side
+ - AllserverClient - not yet possible, TODO.
+ - Your client module - do it yourself.